Sivakumar3988/Sivakumar3988/README.md

 🎓 Current Data Science Enthusiast | 📘 Pursued a Course in Data Science at Guvi | 💡 Passionate Learner

 🌱 I am fueled by the desire to leverage data for impactful insights and informed decision-making.
-My journey includes hands-on projects, experimenting with various datasets, and mastering essential tools in the Data Science toolkit.
+My journey includes hands-on experience projects, experimenting with various datasets, and mastering essential tools in the Data Science toolkit.

 💬 I love connecting with fellow learners and professionals in the field.
 Let's exchange ideas, insights, and recommendations on all things Data Science!